 Many of my recent projects have had a strong focus on switched mode power supply design, and with good reason, as the power supply is often the heart of a project, electrically speaking.
 In this project we’re going to do things a little differently.
 Due to the space constraints, I’m trying to use very small integrated modules rather than building multiple voltage regulators.
-These modules are all far smaller than I could lay out a regulator of similar capabilities, often smaller than just the inductors I would have used alone.
+These modules are all far smaller than a regulator I could lay out, and they are often smaller than just the inductors I would have used alone.

 The input is regulated down using a Monolithic Power Systems MPM3550 module, and the onboard battery is boosted using a TPS61089.
 I could not find a suitable boost converter module that was smaller than the solution I could build with the TPS61089, however the boost converter is the only non-module regulator on the board.